HarshRathi2511/R-Tree/readme.md

 ```
  The above script file compiles the code using gcc and then stores the mbrs contained in `rect_data.csv` file.

 2. To view the plotting results, run the below script using the command:

 ```bash
 bash plot_graph.sh
 ```
-Note: The `plot_graph.sh` script sets up a Python virtual environment, runs the Python code, and saves the plot in `mbr.png`.
+Note: The `plot_graph.sh` script runs the C code and then sets up a Python virtual environment, runs the Python code, and saves the plot in `mbr.png`.